Chandni-K12/bob-ai-hackathon-4bugs/README.md

 ## 🎯 Problem Statement

-> What problem does your project solve?
-Who experiences this problem?
+>   Environmental education in Indian schools and higher-education institutions remains
-    Environmental education in Indian schools and higher-education institutions remains largely theoretical and textbook-driven, creating a gap between environmental awareness and the ability of students to apply this knowledge through sustainable, real-world actions.
+    largely theoretical and textbook-driven, creating a gap between environmental awareness and the ability of students to apply this knowledge through sustainable, real-world actions.
 Despite NEP 2020's emphasis on environmental awareness,